What is ProAir Respiclick and how is it used?

 DOSAGE AND ADMINISTRATION

-For treatment of acute episodes of bronchospasm or prevention of symptoms associated with bronchospasm, the recommended dosage for adults and children 4 years of age or older is 2 inhalations repeated every 4 to 6 hours.
+The recommended dosage is 2 inhalations every 4 to 6 hours by oral inhalation.
 More frequent administration or a larger number of inhalations is not recommended.
 In some patients, 1 inhalation every 4 hours may be sufficient.

 Dosage Forms And Strengths

-PROAIR RESPICLICK is a multi-dose breath-actuated dry powder inhaler that meters 117 mcg of albuterol sulfate (equivalent to 97 mcg of albuterol base) from the device reservoir and delivers 108 mcg of albuterol sulfate (equivalent to 90 mcg of albuterol base) from the mouth piece per actuation.
-Each inhaler is supplied for 200 inhalation doses.
-PROAIR RESPICLICK inhalation powder is supplied as a white dry powder inhaler with a red cap in a sealed foil pouch.
+Inhalation powder: a multi-dose breath-actuated dry powder inhaler that delivers 108 mcg of albuterol sulfate (equivalent to 90 mcg of albuterol base) from the mouth piece per actuation.
+Each inhaler is supplied for 200 inhalations.

 Storage And Handling

-PROAIR RESPICLICK inhalation powder is supplied as a white dry powder inhaler with a red cap sealed in a foil pouch in boxes of one.
-Each inhaler contains 0.65g of the formulation and provides 200 actuations (NDC 59310-580-20).
+PROAIR RESPICLICK inhalation powder is supplied as a white inhaler with a red cap, in a sealed foil pouch, one pouch per carton.

 Keep out of reach of children.

 PROAIR RESPICLICK inhaler has a dose counter.
 Patients should never try to alter the numbers for the dose counter.
 Discard the inhaler 13 months after opening the foil pouch, when the counter displays 0, or after the expiration date on the product, whichever comes first.
-The labeled amount of medication in each actuation cannot be assured after the counter displays 0, even though the inhaler is not completely empty and will continue to operate [see PATIENT INFORMATION].
+The labeled amount of medication in each actuation cannot be assured after the counter displays 0, even though the inhaler is not completely empty and will continue to operate [see DOSAGE AND ADMINISTRATION, Patient Counseling Information].

 Use of PROAIR RESPICLICK may be associated with the following: